mmone/mmone-theme/README.md

-# mmone-theme
+# Wordpress mmone-theme

-The wordpress theme used on my [blog.mmone.de](http://blog.mmone.de).
-It's a child theme of the official [twentyseventeen/](https://de.wordpress.org/themes/twentyseventeen/) theme.
+The wordpress theme used on [blog.mmone.de](http://blog.mmone.de).
+It's a child theme of the official [twentyseventeen](https://de.wordpress.org/themes/twentyseventeen/) theme.
 To use it this needs to be installed as well.

 ![screenshot](screenshot.png)